Jump to section:

 |2001 - COLLEGE OF OPTICAL SCIENCES||100.00||100.00|

-- Proposals that involve more than one unit or college often involve negotiation of credit split between those colleges and units.
-Be sure to plan adequate time in the proposal preparation process to contact involved units and colleges.
+- Proposals that involve more than one department or college often involve negotiation of credit split between the units.
+Be sure to plan adequate time in the proposal preparation process to contact involved units.

-- Changes to credit split require a revised UAccess Research proposal document.
-Removing or adding a unit or college may require additional approvals.
+- Changes to credit allocation require a revised UAccess Research proposal document.
+Removing or adding a department or college may require additional approvals.